tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 }
 ```

 * We accept the `name` and `symbol` for our token that we create here.
-We also accept the `wallet` that will receive all Ether raised by the crowdsale.
+We also accept the `wallet` that will receive all ether raised by the crowdsale.

 * We create the `ArcadeToken` within the constructor and store it in a variable called `token`, passing in the `name` and `symbol` parameters, and setting the `initial_supply` to `0`.
 Notice that we are still specifying the type, only the type is `ArcadeToken`.
 It has the same interface as an ERC20 token, so the crowdsale will accept it.

 * We store the address of the token in the public variable we set earlier to keep handy.

 * Then, we create the `ArcadeTokenSale` itself.
-We hardcoded the `rate` as `1` to maintain parity with Ether units.
+We hardcoded the `rate` as `1` to maintain parity with ether units.
 We pass in the `wallet` and the actual `ArcadeToken`.
 We also store the address of the crowdsale itself for easy access later.

 Finally, we need to make the `ArcadeTokenSale` a `minter` and renounce the `minter` role from `ArcadeTokenSaleDeployer` at the end of the constructor: